 have show that Orbit has a 2-3 day

 kickback activity aganst EFB and is greater when used

 An attempt to get a section 18 in 1999

 was not sucessful but was granted in 2003, 2004, 2005 and

 2006.
 A regular section 3 registration was obtained in 2007.

-Application of Orbit will result in what is called plant
+Application of Tilt will result in what is called plant

 regulation (PGR) effects.
 The young developing shoots produce smaller,